 How bypass fat is supplemented?

-How does bypass fat works ?
+How does bypass fat works?

-Bypass fat contains an unsaturated fat related with calcium particles, rather than a glycerol backbone.
+Bypass fat contains an unsaturated fat related to calcium particles, rather than a glycerol backbone.
 The association with calcium salt and fatty acid means the fat supplement has low solubility, is less susceptible to bio-hydrogenation and remains inert in the rumen.
 However, in the acidic pH of the abomasum, it dissociates and the fatty acid and calcium are set free for absorption.
 The fatty acids are more digestible in the duodenum due to high acidity, bile acids, lysolecithin, and fatty acids.

 Why is it essential to supplement choline with bypass fat?